Finholt/Masspay/README.md

 refreshes the page, but I would rather not do that and instead switch back to the other view after clearing the data, resetting number of rows, etc.
 - Implement a warning system to help users avoid making duplicate payments.
-It would check to see if any two rows had the same recipient and amound before submitting.
+It would check to see if any two rows had the same recipient and amount before submitting.
 If it found a duplicate, a popup modal would appear to display this, allowing the user to either cancel or continue.